j-m-li/vusb-analyzer/README.txt

-2025 Modified by Jean-Marc Lienher for python and gtk3
+2025 Modified by Jean-Marc Lienher for python3 and gtk3

 ------------------------
 the Virtual USB Analyzer